mkristensen622/Rocket-project/README.md

 This is the code used to visualise the raw data coming from a student rocket payload.
 This code was written in MATLAB.

-I was responisble for the code for preassure and height.
+I was responisble for preassure and height.